RossMcMillan92/ITCSS-Sass-Structure/README.md

 }
 ```

-Another point to make here is all sizes should be stated in px, but converted to em/rem when used in later components. e.g.
+Another point to make here is all sizes should be stated in px, but later converted to em/rem with a Sass function. e.g.
 ```
 // 1-settings/content-structure.scss
 $base-spacing-unit: 20px;
 ...

 // 6-components/puff.scss
-$puff-margin-bottom: $base-spacing-unit !default;

 .puff{
-  margin-bottom: rem($puff-margin-bottom);
+  margin-bottom: rem($base-spacing-unit);
 }
-.puff--secondary{
+.puff--half{
-  margin-bottom: rem($puff-margin-bottom / 2);
+  margin-bottom: rem($base-spacing-unit / 2);
 }
 ```
 Using pixels allows us to match designs with great detail and will keep math simple, while converting to em/rem allows us to maintain responsiveness and accessibility.